cressie176/blog/_posts/2024-03-20-overcoming-elk.md

 In this case the second record is dropped.

-One naive way of resolve these issues is for engineers to log more carefully.
-Good luck with that!
-Another is to enforce a tightly controlled shared schema.
+Some might argue the both problems can be resolved if only engineers would be more diligent - and they would be right!
+However, any system which relies on human infalibility is doomed to fail.
+Another approach is to enforce a centrally controlled schema, not only fixing mapping explosion and type conflicts but also benefiting from data consistency.
+Unfortunately this solution would not only create a huge bottleneck, but introduce a change/version management and domain modelling nightmare, akin to using a shared database for every one of your applications!